clearlinux/dockerfiles/FaaS/OpenFaaS/template/numpy-mp/README.md

     *  Entry is "handler.py", do any change you want here.

+2. Deploy function

-2.  `faas-cli up -f numpy-openfaas.yml`
+`faas-cli up -f numpy-openfaas.yml`

     Then you can invoke your python function by OpenFaas UI or faas-cli.